 Grapes: Average Brix 23.8˚

 Fermentation: Grapes are whole-cluster pressed and barrel fermented.
 Natural primary and natural secondary (malolactic) fermentations.

 Selection: Nine of the twelve Estate Chardonnay parcels.

-Sustainably farmed, hand-harvested estate-grown Monte Bello vineyard grapes; whole-cluster pressed; fermented on the native yeasts; full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur for this wine (25 ppm initially to barrels, 62 ppm over the course of aging).
+Hand-harvested estate-grown Monte Bello vineyard grapes; whole-cluster pressed; fermented on the native yeasts; full malolactic on the naturally occurring bacteria; oak from barrel aging; minimum effective sulfur.
 In keeping with our philosophy of minimal intervention, this is the sum of our actions.

 View this wine on CellarTracker